 When drunk drivers are apprehended by law enforcement, they are thrust into the criminal justice system where they are dealt with, served fines, sentenced to jail time, and ultimately held accountable for their offenses and violations of state law.
 However, Norcross DUI victims have little involvement in criminal cases, as state officials prosecute the alleged drunk driver in attempts to obtain a conviction.

 Because the criminal case is not set up to be a victim’s case, Georgia drunk driving victims need to pursue civil lawsuits through the civil justice system and seek legal representation in order to seek justice.
-For help holding an intoxicated driver responsible for your damages, call the Law Offices of Shane Smith at 770-HURT-999 and speak with an experienced personal injury lawyer in a complimentary case consultation today.
+For help holding an intoxicated driver responsible for your damages, call Shane Smith Law at 770-HURT-999 and speak with an experienced personal injury lawyer in a complimentary case consultation today.